-Recent paintings explore the conceptual world of Quantum Physics and how these theories can be explored through paintings.
+My recent paintings are inspired by the conceptual world of Quantum Physics and explore how these theories can be explored through paintings.
 Quantum physics suggests that objects exist not so much as objects but as mists of possibilities of being that are here, there and everywhere at the same time.
 Then someone looks and the possibilities suddenly collapse into definite locations.
 That is contrary to our everyday experience where objects exist at one place at one time.
 We know something is either here, or not here, and that does not depend on whether we look at it.
 (1)

 I have been working with the idea of the “mist of possibilities” in a series of oil paintings I am calling, what else?
 Possibilities.
 The first group of paintings in the series used the human figure as a vehicle for imagining the world “out there” arranging and re-arranging itself then collapsing into possible locations in the presence of the viewer.